 In the early 1840s, a few Irish and German Catholic families started to arrive in the Waterford area.
 By mid decade, considerably more had arrived.
 To follow their religious traditions, St. Mary’s, located in Burlington was the closest church available to them, and, they were obliged to attend Mass on Sunday.

-It was a long arduous trip at times when considering traveling eight to 12 miles during the cold and snowy winter months with a horse and wagon – then to return home afterwards.
+It was a long arduous trip at times when considering traveling eight to 12 miles during the cold and snowy winter months with a horse and wagon, or sleigh – then to return home afterwards.

 As mentioned earlier, the protestant facilities or the schoolhouse was readily available for them to use as a worship location.
 But, they were steadfast against the use of a public building for worship under any circumstances.
 An excerpt from “The Letters of Edwin Bottomley” describes an incident of such an altercation.
 The incident occurred at The English Settlement United Methodist Church a few miles southeast of Waterford.